Patient Data and Documents

 Patient data of a deceased person

 Patient data is confidential even after the patient has died.
 The data of a deceased patient can only be given out to the extent of what is absolutely necessary in discovering and fulfilling the important benefits and rights of the person requesting the data.
 The person requesting the data does not have limitless access to the patient data of the deceased.
 The request must always include the purpose of use (the basis for distribution).
-The request can be done via the form Requisition for the distribution of the patient data of a deceased person (In Finnish) or by a free-form application.
+The request can be done via the form Requisition for the distribution of the patient data of a deceased person (pdf, in Finnish) or by a free-form application.
 The request is sent to the patient data archive of the hospital in question.

 Correcting patient documents